We Are Currently Investigating Certain Cancers Associated With GenX Exposures In North Carolina

 Here’s what we do know about GenX >>

-Given the current situation, please understand that we are only investigating cases where a person was diagnosed in or after 2010 with one of the following cancers:
+Given the current situation, please understand that were only investigating cases where a person was diagnosed in or after 2010 with one of the following cancers:

 - Kidney cancer